rmholmes/rmholmes.github.io/_pages/publications.md

   preprint](https://www.essoar.org/doi/10.1002/essoar.10504439.1).
   Submitted to the **Journal of Advances in Modeling Earth Systems**.

-* Bladwell, C., *Holmes, R. M.* and Zika, J.: Internal salt content: a useful framework for understanding the oceanic branch of the water cycle.
-Submitted to the **Journal of Physical Oceanography**.

 * Webb, D., *Holmes, R. M.*, Spence, P. and England, M.: Propagation of barotropic Kelvin waves around Antarctica.
 Submitted to **Ocean Dynamics**.